-Death conceptualization and personalization; includes historical, medical, ethical, psychosocial, legal, and spiritual responses to dying.
-Emphasis on grief counseling, suicide, psychosocial care of the terminally ill, and life after death.
+Death conceptualization and personalization; includes historical, medical, ethical, psychosocial, legal, and spiritual responses to dying. terminally ill, and life after death.
 Spring.

 PSYC 314 - History and Systems of Psychology (3 cr hrs)

 Historical development of psychology as a science and profession; emphasis on evolution of psycho dynamic and behavioral theories.
 Prerequisite: PSYC 100.
 Fall.